Blog

 At the moment, my one word review is ….. “don’t.”
 It’s a weird little radio with a particularly offensive “flaw” which I’ll discuss in a moment.
 Otherwise, the purpose of use was to monitor my DMR repeater and to test its range in the area.
 It seems as though it will suffice in that application.

 So, “the issue.”
 When I first set up the DMR talkgroups, I couldn’t hear anything come back – it was like the radio was muted.
 But I could hear analog stations just fine.
-Then I reset the radio, it set the radio to “promiscous” which is a DMR term for hearing all talk groups being broadcast by the repeated.
-Which made the isssue more confusing.
+Then I reset the radio, it set the radio to “promiscuous” which is a DMR term for hearing all talk groups being broadcast by the repeater.
+Which made the issue more confusing.

 Another item on the list of complaints is though this is Radioddity’s radio and I bought it from them … it came with outdated firmware.